 - News Thirteen sates have not reported any COVID-19 deaths in last 24 hours

 - Technology Mavenir Brings AI-On-5G Hyperconverged Edge Solution; How Will It Benefit Enterprises?

 - Finance High Dividend Yield Stocks May Not Be The Right Choice: Here's Why

 - Automobiles Yamaha MT-15 With Dual-Channel ABS To Be Launched Soon; Prices Set To Increase Again

 - Education CSBC Bihar Police Constable Final Result 2021 Declared

 - Travel 10 Best Places To Visit In Maharashtra In April

-Pongal is observed across the globe and is richly celebrated in India.
+Pongal is observed across the globe and is richly celebrated in India and this year it will be celebrated on 14 January.
 The word 'Pongal' means 'boiling over of the rice in the cooking pot' in both Tamil and Telugu.
 Though there is little known about the origin of the festival, it is, however, a Dravidian harvest feast that has been celebrated for many centuries.